 The larva of the peachtree borer attacks the tree at the base and may be found feeding from the main roots to about 10 inches up onto the trunk.
-Masses of gum mixed with frass (a sawdust-like insect waste) are the primary symptoms of attack.
+Masses of gum mixed with frass (a gritty, sawdust-like insect excrement) are the primary symptoms of attack.
 Young trees can be killed by a very small number of larvae.
 Older trees can tolerate more larvae.

 The peachtree borer overwinters (survives the winter) as larvae.
 It has one generation per year.
 Some adults begin emerging in late May, although peak emergence is in mid-to-late August.
 Wounds and rough bark are favorite sites for egg laying.
 About two weeks after the eggs are laid at the base of the tree, the small larvae hatch and burrow into the bark, where they begin to feed.
 They stop feeding when cold weather comes and resume feeding the following spring.

-Control: Since the peachtree borer causes its most severe damage to young trees, special care must be taken during planting to avoid damaging the bark.
-A pre-plant dip in an insecticide solution is strongly recommended.
-In light soils the wind may make the tree move enough to make a gap between the trunk and the soil or abrade the bark.
+Control: Since the peachtree borer causes the most severe damage to young trees, special care must be taken during planting to avoid damaging the bark.
+In light soils, the wind may make the tree move enough to make a gap between the trunk and the soil or abrade the bark.
 This is an excellent entry site for the larvae.
 Annual trunk sprays during August will generally keep the peachtree borer under control.
 Be sure to apply sufficient spray from the scaffold limbs to ground level so the bark is saturated and a small puddle forms at the base of each tree.